NAGASE Group Supply Chain Management Policy

 Method for selecting new business partners

-The NAGASE Group asks new business partners to confirm the NAGASE Group Procurement Policy at the time of new transactions and to implement the following basic policy.
+The NAGASE Group asks new business partners to confirm the NAGASE Group Supply Chain Management Policy at the time of new transactions and to implement the following basic policy.

 Audits of business partners